 Changes to this policy

-At our discretion, we may update this policy to reflect current acceptable practices.
+We may update this policy to reflect current acceptable practices at our discretion.
 We will take reasonable steps to let users know about changes via our website.
 Your continued use of this site after any changes to this policy will be regarded as acceptance of our practices around data and personal information.

 Your rights and responsibilities